ALAMEDA – The Raiders entered the NFL draft's opening round with a couple defensive players in mind.

 The Raiders didn’t use their No. 10 pick.
 They regrouped quickly and traded back with Arizona, taking the Nos.
 15, 79 and 152 selections for the drop.

-The pick was met with skepticism from the fan base, which considered him unworthy of the draft slot.
+The pick was met with some skepticism from the fan base, which considered him unworthy of the draft slot.
 That was especially true with top defenders available who play sexier positions.
 Leaving James on the board, in particular, was a point of contention for many.